KernelDash/KernelDash/README.md

 # Hi there, I'm KernelDash

-I'm a 13 year old programmer, gamer and tech enthusiast from 🇲🇰 Macedonia, obsessed with programming, graphics, and Linux.
+I'm a 13 year old programmer, privacy nerd and tech enthusiast from Macedonia, obsessed with programming, graphics, and Linux.